Rabid-Snake/Rabid-Snake/README.md

 **but i will be laughing at you if you:**
 -  are antiship okegom fans
 - have longest dni known to mankind
-- have shit like"[thing] fans KILL YOURSELF!!!" inyour rentry
-- are saying "PROSHITTER!!!"
-"FUJOSHIT!!!!!"

 ***
 if in some way shape or form me:

-- shipping stuff from my source [me x mary](https://www.pinterest.com/rabid0snake/kuromary/)  [me x shintaro](https://www.pinterest.com/rabid0snake/oh-ok/)
+- shipping stuff from my source
 - calling my source "me"
 - me being a fictive
 - me  being obsessed with mary